 How a Disability Attorney Can Help

+It can be confusing to know when to contact a social security disability lawyer.
 We encourage anyone that is beginning the Social Security Benefits application process to seek legal counsel first, one does not need to be denied benefits before hiring a disability lawyer.
 Applicants that have legal representation throughout the entire process are more likely to be approved.
 Social Security lawyers that assist with the initial application will highlight the client’s disability claim in the best way from the start.
 The lawyer can advise on how to list the disability, advise on the disability’s onset date, and otherwise present the facts persuasively and well.

 However, if someone has already applied for disability benefits and is waiting to hear back, it can make sense for them to get a ruling first and then consult an attorney if denied.
 Consulting an attorney after applying but before an initial ruling typically doesn’t benefit the applicant.

 If an application is denied, then an attorney can be helpful during the reconsideration stage by collecting medical evidence and otherwise improving the chances for approval.
 If the claim goes to the ALJ hearing, the attorney can help to prepare the applicant for the hearing and craft appropriate documents to present to the judge.
 At the hearing itself, the attorney can ask questions that will bring out helpful information from the applicant and cross-examine witnesses to demonstrate the need for disability benefits.